 Course and instructor evaluations are one of the most important tools that we have for evaluating the quality of your education, and for providing meaningful feedback to course instructors on their teaching.
-In order to assure that the feedback is both comprehensive and precise, we need to receive it from everyone, so course evaluations are a required element of every course.
+In order to assure that the feedback is both comprehensive and precise, it should be submitted at the end of every didactic course.